artorosia/Game-Reroll-Challenge/README.md

 ---

 ### Rotation End
-- Completing the final slot clears all temporary handicaps.
+- Finishing a rotation(die in final game, or reach the the hour timer) clears all temporary handicaps.
 - There is a **1% chance** at rotation end to also clear all permanent handicaps.
 - Rotation count increments; token usage resets.